Venture Capital Firms

 Innovation Endeavors is Eric Schmidt's venture capital firm; he also founded America's Frontier Fund with Peter Thiel.

-Innovation Endeavors has invested in over 150 companies, with the thesis of moving venture investing beyond software to the physical world: "The opportunity to innovate in these traditional industries — construction, energy, manufacturing, buildings and real estate, supply chain, food and agriculture, and infrastructure — in enormous both in terms of labor and capital."
+Innovation Endeavors has invested in over 150 companies, with the thesis of moving venture investing beyond software to the physical world: "The opportunity to innovate in these traditional industries — construction, energy, manufacturing, buildings and real estate, supply chain, food and agriculture, and infrastructure — is enormous both in terms of labor and capital."

 This shift is seen across venture capital and matches the American Dynamism thesis from Andreessen Horowitz and Founders Fund's manifesto.
 Innovation Endeavors claims it is "investing in the Super Evolution to drive generational change".
 It states this Super Evolution "is driven by changemakers" and that "We live in a mega-evolutionary era in which a significant event — in this case, the increasing pace of technology development — causes radical, multi-generational change.
 The result: A super evolution."
 This echoes themes of Marc Andreessen's techno-optimist manifesto and the techno-capital machine.